ramsrigouthamg/Paraphrase-any-question-with-T5-Text-To-Text-Transfer-Transformer-/README.md

 ## Inference code
 The **t5-pretrained-question-paraphraser.ipynb** notebook has all the code to run the model on any given question of your choice and generate paraphrases for it.
-The trained model is downloaded from **S3** and used for inference in this file.

 ## Training the model
 The training and validation datasets are present in the **paraphrase_data** folder.